-Things are much the same in Sri Lanka, which ranked 51st in 2002, where there was peace, but has now sunk to 141st because fighting between government and rebel forces has resumed in earnest.
-Journalists censor themselves and many are physically attacked after being accused by one side or the other of being biased against them.
+Things are much the same in Sri Lanka, which ranked 51st in 2002, when there was peace, but has now sunk to 141st because fighting between government and rebel forces has resumed in earnest.
+Dozens of Tamil journalists have been physically attacked after being accused by one side or the other of being biased against them.